 I spent ages researching my waterproof coat (read my, blog post here, they’ve updated this particular style of coat, so that the warm lining can be removed.
 I’d love to have the updated version but there’s nothing wrong with mine so I’ll have to wait till it needs replacing), I’ve had it for five years and I’m really happy with it.
 Although I’ll be honest, I won’t win any modelling competitions for either of my dog walking coats, but both coats are very practical and keep me warm, which is more important to me than looking good when I’m out walking.

-Tip!
-Make sure you wear a chunky jumper when you are going to try on coats, to ensure it isn’t too tight when you are layering up.
+Winter Walking Product Tip ~ Make sure you wear a chunky jumper when you are going to try on coats, to ensure it isn’t too tight when you are layering up.

 Dog Walking Bag